 Acute myeloid leukaemia (AML) causes

 AML happens when something goes wrong in the DNA inside growing blood cells.
-We don’t know exactly why this happens to some people and not others.
+DNA tells cells what to do and how to grow.
+We do not know exactly why this happens to some people and not others.

 AML risk factors